-For newlyweds and even for people who have been married a while, merging your finances can prove to be a difficult task and so in this post, I'm going to share some tips on the best way new couples (this really applies to all couples!) can merge their finances to avoid conflict and more serious issues in the future.
+For newlyweds and even for people who have been married a while, merging your finances can prove to be a difficult task.
+So in this post, I'm going to share some tips on the best way couples can merge their finances to avoid conflict and more serious issues in the future.

 Tip 1: Talk about it (often)